chsteinhauer/SMC-0/README.md

 * Test prototype on target users to get feedback.
 * Revisit user stories and prototype based on user feedback.
 * Determine what should be configurable by the user in how the algorithm modifies the selected frequencies.

-Import data.
-Main page.
-Configuration panel.
-Settings(?).

-**Implementation**

 * Describe the software architecture
     * Describe interface for bandpass update events
     * Describe interface for configuration update events
     * Describe store interface for caching the current customization settings (variables), current imported sound file(s) etc.

+**Implementation**

-* Implement the detection algorithm to detect unwanted resonant frequencies
+* Implement the detection algorithm to detect unwanted resonant frequencies, returns a list of adresses
     * Create unit tests
-    * Implement function that determines if a resonant is problematic or not based on variables
+    * Implement function that determines if a resonant is problematic or not based on variables, returns a boolean
     * Import chosen machine learning library and setup conditions and variables
     * Train the detection algorithm with training data set

-* Implement the modification algorithm to modify resonant frequencies based on configured conditions
+* Implement the modification algorithm to modify resonant frequencies based on configured conditions, returns the updated sound data
     * Create unit tests
     * Implement function that copies and prepares the data to be modified
     * Implement function to modify the data based on variables (preset/user configuration) - only modify the changed part of